BurcuSevgican/project205/README.md

     - Configure the app service to;

-      - pull the image of the app from the AWS ECR repository.
+      - pull the image of the app from the AWS ECR repository. !!!!!!!!important

       - deploy the one app for each swarm nodes using `global` mode.